Office HoursWednesdays 12:00-1:00; or by appointment

 My first book, Authentic Indians, took up three microhistorical studies–one from Washington, one from BC, and one from Alaska–to explore the specifics of how Indigenous individuals and families in the late nineteenth- and early-twentieth centuries coped with the twinned colonial processes that appropriated their territory and commodified their bodies.
 It is a study that presents a range of Indigenous-crafted configurations of labour, performance, identity, and futurity.

-I recently completed a multi-phase, collaborative project that resulted in two separate book publications: Written as I Remember It (with Elsie Paul and Harmony Johnson, 2014); and As I Remember It (with Elsie Paul, Davis McKenzie, and Harmony Johnson, 2019).
+I worked collaboratively on a multi-phase project that resulted in two separate book publications: Written as I Remember It (with Elsie Paul and Harmony Johnson, 2014); and As I Remember It (with Elsie Paul, Davis McKenzie, and Harmony Johnson, 2019).
 This long-term collaboration with the ɬaʔamin Elder Elsie Paul and two of her grand-children, presents a challenge to the production processes and forms–as well as content–of conventional historical narratives about Indigenous peoples in settler colonial contexts.
 Our latest effort is an open-source, multi-media book.
-Check it out: publications.ravenspacepublishing.org/as-i-remember-it/index.
+Check it out here: publications.ravenspacepublishing.org/as-i-remember-it/index.

 I have also conducted an oral history project that deals with two late-twentieth-century relocations of the Mowachaht-Muchalaht First Nation on Vancouver Island.
 This work considers the impact of these moves on the physical and social health of the community, and provides a window onto the twentieth-century transformations that have characterized many Indigenous peoples along the coast and throughout British Columbia.
-An essay based on this research appeared in the April 2018 issue of Comparative Studies in Society and History.
+An essay based on this research, “Obvious but Invisible: Ways of Knowing Health, Environment, and Colonialism in a West Coast Community,” appeared in Comparative Studies in Society and History.

 I have a strong interest in efforts to decolonize K-12 pedagogy and in public history efforts that reach beyond academic audiences.
 Recently, I have discussed some of ways in which colonial assumptions about European superiority and normativity endure in our textbooks, media, everyday speech, and far beyond in pieces for The Tyee and Active History, and in a “Walrus Talks” event at the Canadian Museum of History.